 - Any recent approved conservation CPD (in particular historic buildings, vernacular buildings and energy upgrading of traditional buildings).
-Include details of any relevant approving body (Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland). - Details of conservation experience and working with historic buildings. - Experience in conservation report writing. - Sample report which includes condition survey, recommendations and conservation specification of works. - Evidence/knowledge of how to sensitively retrofit traditionally constructed buildings using suitable materials.
+Include details of any relevant approving body (Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland). - Details of conservation experience and working with historic buildings. - Experience in conservation report writing. - Sample report which includes condition survey, recommendations and conservation specification of works. - Details of experience on how to sensitively retrofit traditionally constructed buildings using suitable materials.